 - Be savvy.
 Read books and magazines with positive messages that make you feel good about yourself.
 Ditch anything that makes you feel inadequate.

 - Be kind.
 Avoid body-bashing in social settings.
 Instead, focus conversations on the positive traits of yourself and others.

-Park Nicollet Melrose Center has created a set of Be You materials designed to encourage young people to take steps towards building a more positive body image, and to help adults identify signs and symptoms of a possible eating disorder.
-If you are interested in Be You bookmarks, locker slings or educational information, please call 952-993-6200.
+Park Nicollet Melrose Center has created a set of Be You materials designed to encourage young people to take steps toward building a more positive body image, and to help adults identify signs and symptoms of a possible eating disorder.
+If you are interested in Be You bookmarks, locker clings or educational information, please call 952-993-6200.